ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-january-2024.md

++++
+banner = "/uploads/full-moon.png"
+images = [ "/uploads/full-moon.png" ]
+categories = [ "Development updates" ]
+date = 2024-02-05T00:00:00.000Z
+description = "In our latest monthly report, we examine the performance of the Swarm network for January, continuing our ongoing analysis of the network's dynamics.
+This month, we again report on key metrics such as total network rewards, win values, active staking nodes, and geographic distribution of nodes to understand the network's current state and emerging trends." references_and_footnotes = [ ] title = "State of the Network: January"
+_template = "post"
+slug="state-of-the-network-january"
++++

 In our latest monthly report, we examine the performance of the Swarm network for January, continuing our ongoing analysis of the network's dynamics.
-This month, we again report on key metrics such as total network rewards, win values, active staking nodes, and geographic distribution of nodes to understand the network's current state and emerging trends.
+This month, we again report on key metrics such as total network rewards, win values, active staking nodes, and geographic distribution of nodes to understand the network's current state and trends.

 ## Network Total Monthly Rewards